-To help you debug and develop your applications, we've provided a browser based terminal and a command line tool for easy SSH access to your devices.
+To help you debug and develop your applications, we've provided a browser-based terminal and a command line tool for easy SSH access to your devices.
 With these tools, you have console access to any of your running containers, as well as to the host OS, letting you test out small snippets of code and check system logs on your device.
 You can also access your device via a standalone SSH client.

 Note: Host OS SSH access is available for devices running balenaOS version 2.7.5 and above.

 Using the dashboard web terminal

 To use this feature, navigate to your application and select the device you want to access.
 You will see a Terminal window below the Logs window:

 If your device is online, select a target as either the host OS or a running service, and click the blue >_ Start Terminal session button.
 In order to start a terminal session for a service, you need to ensure that the service container is running.
 If the container code crashes or ends quickly, it is not possible to attach a console to it.